 Logan Utah Temple

-2nd operating temple; renovation plans underway
+2nd dedicated temple in operation; renovation plans underway

 © 2013, Patricia Thorpe Gomm.
 All rights reserved.